mvnaol2026/Gravity-Does-Not-Exist/EN/05_chapters_12-16.md

 ## Chapter 13.
 MOLECULES — HOW ATOMS ASSEMBLE INTO MATTER

-An atom is not a “little ball,” but a construction.
+An atom is not a "ball," but a structure.
-More precisely, a construction capable of interlocking.
+Furthermore, it is a structure that possesses the capacity for mechanical engagement.
-And what happens when such constructions begin interacting with one another?
+What, then, happens when such structures begin to interact with one another?

-**1. Atoms Do Not “Hang in Empty Space”**
+**1. Atoms Do Not "Hang in a Void"**

-Let us begin with a simple but important clarification.
-Atoms do not exist in emptiness.
-They exist within aolian space.
+Let us begin with a simple yet critical clarification.
+Atoms do not exist in a void.
+They reside within the aol space.

-And this means:

-— pressure constantly acts upon them,

-— vibrations constantly act upon them,
+This implies that:
+•	They are constantly subjected to pressure.
+•	They are constantly subjected to vibrations.

-— they constantly experience impacts from the medium.
+•	They continuously experience impacts from the medium.

-Thus, an atom is not a calm object.
-It is an object always under influence.
-And therefore, it cannot simply “rest beside” another atom without interacting in some way.
+In other words, an atom is not a passive object.
+It is an entity that is always under external influence.
+Consequently, it cannot simply "lie adjacent" to another atom without interacting.

-**2. What Happens When Atoms Collide**
+**2. What Happens Upon the Collision of Atoms**

 Imagine two atoms.
-They move through aolian space.
+They are in motion within the aol space.
 They collide.
-And then two possibilities arise.
+From this point, two scenarios are possible.

-Case 1: Unfavorable Geometry
+•	**Scenario 1: Unfavorable Geometry.**
-If their shapes and protrusions do not match, an ordinary collision occurs.
-They strike, transfer motion, and separate.
+If their shapes and protrusions do not match, a simple collision occurs.
+They impact each other, transfer motion, and disperse.
 That is all.
-No bond is formed.
+No bond arises.

-Case 2: Favorable Alignment
+•	**Scenario 2: A Favorable Match.**
-But if the geometry happens to match...
-If the dimple of one atom “fits,” and the protrusion of the other “settles into place,” then interlocking occurs.
+But if the geometry aligns...
+If the socket of one atom matches and the protrusion of the other fits into it, then an engagement is established.

-And here a very important point appears:

-— the atoms do not “attract” one another,
+At this juncture, a highly vital phenomenon occurs:
+•	Atoms do not "attract" each other.

-— they interlock and are held together by the medium.
+•	They lock together and are held in place by the medium.

-**3. What Holds a Molecule Together**
+**3. What Sustains a Molecule**

-It is very important to understand what keeps atoms together.
-Not a “binding force.”
-Not “energy.”
-They are held together by the pressure of aolian space.
+It is crucial to comprehend what actually holds atoms together.
+It is not some abstract "bond force."
+It is not "energy."
+They are held together by the pressure of the aol space.
-The medium presses from all sides.
+The medium exerts pressure from all sides.

-And if atoms have entered one another’s geometry, the medium:
+Once atoms mesh into each other's geometry, the medium:

-— presses them together,
+•	Presses them together.

-— fixes them in place,
+•	Locks them in place.

-— prevents them from separating.
+•	Prevents them from drifting apart.

-One may say that a molecule is a construction clamped by the medium.
+One can state that a molecule is a structure clamped by the medium.

-**4. Why Not All Atoms Join Together**
+**4. Why Not All Atoms Combine**

-Now comes an important question.
-If everything is so simple, why do atoms not stick together into one enormous mass?
+Now, an important question arises.
+If everything is this simple, why do atoms not coalesce into one single, massive clump?
-Because geometry does not always fit.

-Some atoms have good “interlocks,” while others have poor ones.
-If the interlock is weak or awkward, the atoms separate easily, and the medium cannot hold them together.
+This is because the geometry does not always match.
+There are atoms with effective "hooks" and those with ineffective "hooks."
+If an engagement is weak or poorly aligned, the atoms readily separate, as the medium cannot hold them together.

 **5. The Role of Vibrations**

-Now let us add another factor—vibrations.
+Let us now introduce another factor—vibrations.
+The aol space oscillates continuously.
-Aolian space is constantly oscillating.
-These oscillations are transmitted to atoms.
+These oscillations are transmitted to the atoms.
-If the vibrations are strong, the atoms are shaken, the interlocks break, and the bonds do not hold.
+•	If the vibrations are intense, the atoms are shaken, the engagements fracture, and the bonds fail to hold.

-If the vibrations are weaker, the atoms may remain joined, and constructions become more stable.
+•	If the vibrations are weaker, the atoms manage to maintain their lock, and the structures become more stable.

-This is the key to understanding states of matter.
-But we shall come to that in the next chapter.
+This is the key to understanding the states of matter.
+However, we will approach this topic in the next chapter.

 **6. The Strength of a Molecule**

-Now let us examine what determines the strength of a molecule.
-It depends not on “force,” but on the geometry of interlocking.
+Let us analyze what determines the strength of a molecule.
+It depends not on some mysterious "force," but strictly on the geometry of the engagement.
-Some interlocks are simple, and therefore weak.
-Others are complex and mutual, and therefore strong.

-If atoms are joined at only one point, the bond is easy to break.
-If they are joined at several points, they are far more stable.
-Thus, strength depends on the quality of the construction.
+There are simple engagements, which are weak, and there are complex, mutual engagements, which are strong.
+If atoms are locked at a single point, they are easily disrupted; if they mesh in multiple places, they become far more stable.
+In other words, strength is a direct function of structural quality.

-**7. A Molecule Is Also a Construction**
+**7. A Molecule Is Also a Structure**

-It is important not to lose the logic.
-An atom is a construction.
-A molecule is also a construction.
-Simply a larger one.
-And in exactly the same way, it may be rearranged, broken apart, or changed.
+It is vital not to lose our line of logic.
+An atom is a structure.
+A molecule is also a structure — just a larger one.
+Exactly like the atom, it can be reconfigured, destroyed, or altered.

 **8. The Destruction of Molecules**

 Molecules are not eternal.
-If pressure increases and vibrations intensify, the interlocks may be broken.
-Then the molecule falls apart into atoms or rearranges into a new molecule.
+If the pressure increases or the vibrations intensify, the mechanical engagements can fracture.
+When this happens, the molecule either disintegrates into individual atoms or reconfigures into a new molecule.

 **9. Why Chemical Reactions Are Possible**

-It now becomes clear what a chemical reaction is.
-It is not an “exchange of energy.”
-It is not a “rearrangement of electrons.”
-It is a rearrangement of construction.

-Atoms leave old interlocks and enter new ones.
-And thus a new molecule is formed.
+Now, it becomes clear what a chemical reaction actually is.
+It is not an "exchange of energy."
+It is not a "reconfiguration of electrons."
+It is a reconfiguration of a structure.
+Atoms exit their old engagements and enter new ones, thereby forming a new molecule.

 **10. Why Everything Is Not Chaotic**

-It may seem that this should produce chaos.
+It might appear that this process should result in total chaos.
 But it does not.
-Because stable constructions repeat themselves.

-If a certain geometry is held well, it arises again and again, and it persists.
-That is how stable substances appear.
+This is because stable structures repeat.
+If a certain geometry holds together effectively, it emerges time and again; it is preserved.
+This is how stable substances appear.

-**11. The Role of Aolian Space — Once Again**
+**11. The Role of the Aol Space**

-It is very important not to forget: molecules do not hold themselves together.
-They are held by the medium.
+It is highly critical never to forget that molecules do not hold together on their own.
+They are sustained by the medium.

-If aolian space were removed, no molecules could exist—atoms would simply fly apart.
-The medium is not the background against which chemistry unfolds.
-The medium is what makes chemistry possible.
+If you were to remove the aol space, no molecules could exist; the atoms would simply scatter.
+The medium is not a passive background against which chemistry unfolds.
+The medium is that which makes chemistry possible in the first place.

-**12. Main Conclusion**
+**12. The Primary Conclusion**

-Molecules are mechanical constructions of atoms that interlock through their geometry and are held together by the pressure of aolian space.

-The bond between atoms is not a “force,” but the result of form, interlocking, and the pressure of the medium.
+Molecules are mechanical structures made of atoms that lock together due to their geometry and are held in place by the pressure of the aol space.
+The bond between atoms is not a "force," but the physical result of shape, engagement, and the pressure of the medium.